-SQA HNC / BTEC Level 4 HNC: Construction or Engineering: Building Services or Engineering Systems (for SQA HNCs, including a pass in the SCQF Level 6 unit: Maths for Engineering 1 plus Grade B or C in the Graded Unit)
+SQA HNC / BTEC Level 4 HNC: Construction or Engineering: Building Servicesor Engineering Practice or Engineering Systems (for SQA HNCs, including a pass in the SCQF Level 6 unit: Maths for Engineering 1, or equivalent)

 Scottish Widening Access Programme: Access to STEM BBB

 SQA Advanced Highers: CCD (112 UCAS Tariff points) including Maths and one Science

 A-levels: BCC (104 UCAS Tariff points) including Maths and one Science

 SQA HNC / BTEC Level 4 HNC: Civil Engineering (for SQA HNC, with Grade A in the Graded Unit)

 SQA HND / BTEC Level 5 HND: Civil Engineering

 BTEC Extended Diploma: DDM